Loma Linda University currently offers three Post Professional Physical Therapy program options:

 (a) Applicants who do not satisfy the exemption conditions stated in (b) below, are required to take the TOEFL and achieve the indicated minimum score:

-Test of English as a Foreign Language (TOEFL), internet based 80
+Test of English as a Foreign Language (TOEFL), internet based 80.
+The Post Professional Physical Therapy program does not accept IELTS.

 Requests to waive the requirement for an approved test of English proficiency must be submitted to the University Academic Affairs Committee.
 The request must include adequate justification for the waiver.
 An applicant may be not offered acceptance before the waiver request is approved.